Fnyasimi/MARS-Update-Pipeline/db-tables/README.md

 The individual databases were manipulated by an assortment of tools to fit into the database.

 These tools include;
 - Sed
 - Grep
 - Awk
 - csvtool

-Some of the commands implemented are
+Some of the commands implemented are as below:
 ```
 ## Add motif table
 echo "INSERT INTO Motif VALUES" >> ../MARS-update.sql